QasimAfzal181/QasimAfzal181/README.md

 - Troubleshooting (windows clients/servers/networking & Documentation)
 - Basic of Networking
 - Remove Desktop Connection
-- WDS; how to setup / what it is
+- WDS; how to setup
 - Sharepoint ; what it is/how to use
 - M365: what it is; and explored different tools for it;
 - Backing up servers/windows